fergbrain/countdown-timer/readme.txt

 == Frequently Asked Questions ==

+= How do I prevent the timer from wrapping my countdown? =

+Add the following to your CSS file: .fergcorp_countdownTimer_timeUnit {white-space: nowrap;}

 = I have JavaScript countdown enabled and it works on the administration page in the Example Display, but not on my main site! =

 This, unfortunately, is a problem with your theme, and not with Countdown Timer.
 Themes _must_ call wp_footer(), which is a standard hook for WordPress.
 Without it, many other plugins may not work properly either.